If you are considering getting life insurance in your 40’s, you may be wondering— is it too late? Is it too expensive? Is it even necessary?

 - Return of premium rider

-If you add a return of premium rider to your term life policy, the insurer will refund all the premiums paid if you survive the policy term.
+If you add a return of premium rider to your term life insurance policy, the insurer will refund all the premiums paid if you survive the policy term.
 The payout is issued at the end of the policy term and not subject to tax.

 - Child insurance rider